About Your New Sequential Gear System

 This option is in most cases a bolt on addition to the existing system and allows seamless integration to the OEM platform.

-Our selected partner K-M-P based in The Netherlands has over 10 years experience in paddle shift engineering; designing and Manufacturing components to meet the exacting needs of the dynamic world of professional motorsport.
-All current paddle shift options come with a K-M-P pneumatic cylinder supplied and installed so customers can select any third party system they desire.
+Our selected partner SHIFTEC based in the UK has over 15 years experience in paddle shift engineering; designing and Manufacturing components to meet the exacting needs of the dynamic world of professional motorsport.
+All current paddle shift options come with a custom SHIFTEC pneumatic cylinder supplied and installed so customers can select any third party system they desire.